realheatherirene/climate-color-open/README.md

 This work is licensed under the **Creative Commons Attribution 4.0 International (CC BY-NC-SA 4.0)** license.

 ### How to Credit
-You are free to share, remix, and use this character commercially.
-We simply ask that you provide the following attribution:

 > **"Stewardship Wheel" by Heather Succio (Licensed under CC BY-NC-SA 4.0)**